-Poor air quality in your home can have significant effects on your overall health and mood.
+Poor air quality in your home can significantly affect your overall health and mood.
 According to the Environmental Protection Agency (EPA), Americans, on average, spend approximately 90 percent of their time indoors, where air pollution can often be 2 to 5 times higher than the outdoors.

 Indoor air pollution sources range from cleaning supplies, insecticides, paints, building materials, and combustion sources such as cooking appliances, fireplaces, and wood and coal heating that may release harmful byproducts such as carbon monoxide and particulate matter.

-The truth is you cannot completely eliminate indoor air pollution.
+The truth is you cannot wholly eliminate indoor air pollution.
 However, you can take simple yet effective steps to improve the air quality in your home.
 Here are some tips you can try.

 1. Invest in an Air Purifier

-Using an air purifier is one of the fastest yet effective ways of tackling poor indoor air quality.
-Dust, pollen, and pet dander commonly found in homes are microscopic making them impossible to clean.
-There are different types of air purifiers that include ultraviolet, activated carbon, ionizing, and filter-based.
-Filter based air purifiers are the most common around.
+Using an air purifier is one of the fastest yet most effective ways of tackling poor indoor air quality.
+Dust, pollen, and pet dander commonly found in homes are microscopical, making them impossible to clean.
+Different types of air purifiers include ultraviolet, activated carbon, ionizing, and filter-based.
+Filter-based air purifiers are the most common around.

 Ultraviolet air purifiers use ultraviolet light to kill and remove bacteria, viruses, pathogens, and micro-organisms like mold in your home.
-Although UV technology is effective in killing bacteria and viruses, most air purifiers that employ this technology start by filtering the air first with an air filter and use UV light at the final stage.
+However, UV technology effectively kills bacteria and viruses, most air purifiers that employ this technology start by filtering the air first with an air filter and using UV light at the final stage.

-To effectively remove odors, smoke, fumes, and gases in your home, an activated carbon air filter should be your best pick.
+An activated carbon air filter should be your best pick to effectively remove odors, smoke, fumes, and gases in your home.
 Activated carbon is made to be very porous and has molecular-sized pores for better absorbent ability and chemical bonding.
 Activated carbon air purifiers are less effective in trapping particulate matter like dust and pollen.
 However, most models will include HEPA filters to trap particulate matter in the air.

 Ionic or Negative Ion air purifiers work by emitting negative ions into the air.
-The negative ion bonds with positively charged airborne particles like dust and pollen making them heavy that they eventually fall to the ground.
-However, though it seems advanced, ionic air purifiers have proved to be less effective because they merely mask pollutants rather than eliminating them from the air.
-There is a possibility of pollutants get free and recirculating the air again.
+The negative ion bonds with positively charged airborne particles like dust and pollen, making them heavy that they eventually fall to the ground.
+However, though it seems advanced, ionic air purifiers are less effective because they merely mask pollutants rather than eliminate them from the air.
+There is a possibility that contaminants get free and recirculate the air again.

 2. Improve Ventilation